thescs/telegram-always-online/README.md

 # How it works | Как это работает?
 ### 🇺🇸 English
 The script is a very ordinary Telegram client that works similar to the application on your phone.
 At the time of the first launch, you will need to indicate your phone number in international format (+...), indicate a one-time password that will be sent to you in Telegram on another device, as well as *two-factor authentication password*, if you have one. *If two-factor authentication is disabled, then the request `If you have 2FA password, please enter right now.
-This Password will not be stored.` Do not enter anything, just press Enter.*
+This Password will not be stored.`, do not enter anything, just press Enter.*

 *Please note that in some cases the one-time password may be requested twice by the script.
 You need to enter it in both cases.*